iBicha/playlet/docs/README.md

 Playlet comes with a web app built with [Svelte](https://svelte.dev/).
 The web app can be used to browse videos, search, cast videos to TV, and even change preferences.

-The web app gets served using the Playlet Web server.
-It also interact with the web apis from web server.
+The web app gets served using the Playlet web server.
+It also interacts with the web APIs from the web server.
 It's important to note that if Playlet is not ON (on your Roku device) or the TV is in screen saver mode, then the web app can't be used.

 When Playlet gets built, several steps happen: